Naman1997/simple-fcos-cluster/Wireguard_Setup.md

 ## Re-using the same subdomain by using multi-path ingresses

-Let's say that you have one subdomain "example.duckdns.com" and you want to host a buch of websites using the same subdomain.
+Let's say that you have one subdomain "example.duckdns.com" and you want to host a bunch of websites using the same subdomain.
 Meaning you want to have websites with paths something like this:

 - example.duckdns.com/wordpress
 - example.duckdns.com/blog